ddemidov/vexcl/README.md

 An instance of `vex::slicer<NDIM>` class allows to conveniently access sub-blocks of multi-dimensional arrays that are stored in `vex::vector` in row-major order.
 The constructor of the class accepts dimensions of an array to be sliced.
-The following examples extracts every other element from interval `[100, 200)` of one-dimensional vector X:
+The following example extracts every other element from interval `[100, 200)` of one-dimensional vector X:

 ~~~{.cpp}